2023 Canadian wildfires: British Columbia

 August saw several very destructive wildfires in the southern Interior region.
 Two fires, the Bush Creek East wildfire in the Shuswap area, and the McDougall Creek wildfire, south of Kelowna, caused heavy damage to structures and forced major evacuations.
 The two fires, which burned concurrently, caused 730 million CAD in insured damages, ranking as the most costly extreme weather event in the province's history.

 Between July and October 21, much of BC had seen less than a quarter of usual rainfall, with Vancouver at 10% and Victoria recording only 2 millimetres of rain instead of its normal average of 132 mm.
 As of October 21, there were still 202 active wildfires.

+Many of the BC wildfires of note from the 2023 wildfire season were featured in a five-part documentary series entitled Wildfire (2025 TV series) that aired on Knowledge Network throughout April and May 2025.
+This includes the Donnie Creek wildfire and McDougall Creek wildfire.

 Manitoba

 As of June 6, there had been 70 fires in Manitoba, below the province's average number for that point in the season.
 Compared to past years, human caused fires were less frequent, with lightning causing the majority.
 As of May 27, there were six active wildfires in the province, including a fire near Cross Lake First Nation and Pimicikamak Cree Nation.
 On June 2, Manitoba only had three wildfires active in the province.
 Lightning over June 3 and 4 raised the total fire count to 12 by June 5, and to 14 by June 6.
 Of those, four were considered out of control.
 On June 6, officials were focused on monitoring and containing fires near Little Grand Rapids, Pauingassi First Nation, and St. Theresa Point First Nation.